 Gurdwara Sahib Woolwich, London

-The Gurdwara Sahib Woolwich was built in 1814–16 as a Methodist church.
+The Gurdwara Sahib Woolwich was built between 1814 and 1816 as a Methodist church.
 It was converted into a Sikh place of worship in the late 1970s.

 The former Methodist Chapel is the only substantial physical trace left of Woolwich’s once-thriving nonconformist community.
 It also represents historical connections between the military and the town.
-Soldiers attended the chapel from its earliest days, and in 1889–90 a Soldiers’ Institute and Sunday School were added.
+Soldiers attended the chapel from its earliest days, and in 1889 to 1890 a Soldiers’ Institute and Sunday School were added.

 Popular until after the Second World War, by the 1970s the building was no longer needed as a Methodist church.
 The trustees applied for permission to demolish the buildings and erect a new church, but it was put up for sale after the chapel was listed in 1973.

-Use as a theatre or supermarket was suggested, but the premises were instead acquired by the Sikh community for conversion into a gurdwara.
+Use as a theatre or supermarket was suggested, but the Sikh community instead acquired the premises for conversion into a gurdwara.
 The pews were removed, and a floor across the gallery was inserted to create upper and lower ‘darbar sahibs’ (prayer halls).